FriendsOfTerraform/modules/aws/lambda/README.md

     - (string) **`mode = "Active"`** _[since v1.0.0]_

-        Whether to sample and trace a subset of incoming requests with AWS X-Ray.
+        Specifies the tracing mode.
 Valid values are: `"PassThrough"`, `"Active"`.
 If `"PassThrough"`, Lambda will only trace the request from an upstream service if it contains a tracing header with `"sampled=1"`.
 If `"Active"`, Lambda will respect any tracing header it receives from an upstream service.
 If no tracing header is received, Lambda will call X-Ray for a tracing decision

 - (object) **`enable_function_url = null`** _[since v1.0.0]_